hashicorp/terraform-provider-azurerm/website/docs/r/log_analytics_data_export_rule.html.markdown

 ---

-The `metadata` block exports the following attributes:
+The `metadata` block supports the following attributes:

 * `eventhub_name` - (Optional) The name of the EventHub that is defined for the Log Analytics Data Export Rule.